 Medical Coding and Reimbursement Courses

 Get the knowledge you need to build a successful health information career with our foundational courses—all online and self-paced.
 When you complete all 13 courses, you will earn the AHIMA Medical Coding and Reimbursement Micro-credential.
-If you choose to continue your journey, you can apply academic transfer credits toward a certificate or undergraduate degree program through our alliance with Purdue University Global.
+If you choose to continue your journey, you can apply academic transfer credits towards certificate or undergraduate degree programs with participating academic institutions.

 FY 2021 Code Updates

 January 11, 2021